Skip to content

 }

-After defining a function, you can call it using the function name and parameters.
+After defining a function, you can call it by specifying its name and arguments.

 groovy